Groostav/CMPT886-Paper-1/README.md

 - Still a big progamming community
  - All of whom are insane not to use ADA or C but with a C++ compiler...

+- C++ is extremely complex and creating a random generator for it would be much harder

 ---